Friends reunion: What the stars have been up to

 Schwimmer has a daughter with British artist Zoe Buckman.

-Since leaving Friends, he has only starred in three films, including 2009’s 17 Again alongside Zac Efron.
+Since leaving Friends, his film roles include 2009’s 17 Again alongside Zac Efron.

 Perry was the co-creator, writer and star of short-lived sitcom Mr Sunshine, which premiered in 2011.
 The following year he appeared as a sportscaster in NBC comedy Go On.